sbmlteam/libsbml/macosx/resources/README.txt

    + C# (Mono)
    + Java
-   + Octave
    + Perl
    + Python
    + Ruby

-The MATLAB interface is currently not included in the MacOSX installer.
-If you need the MATLAB interface, please compile it directly using the libSBML source code distribution.
+The MATLAB and Octave interfaces are currently not included in the MacOSX installer.
+If you need the MATLAB and/or Octave interface, please compile them directly using the libSBML source code distribution.

 To uninstall libSBML, please run the following command in your terminal: